What is Robatayaki? Origin, Must-Try Dishes & Top Restaurants in Tokyo

 The best way to taste the original freshness and sweetness of seafood, besides eating them raw, is grilling!
 In Japan, there is a cooking method called “robatayaki”, often shortened to “robata”.
 Select fresh seafood is grilled over hot charcoal in front of guests until the skin is crisp with a divine aroma, and they are then served directly to the diners.
 Imagine a large, fresh shrimp sizzling on a grill, and you can smell its rich aroma and see the juice dripping...
 Are you hungry yet?
-Let’s check out some places serving “robata” in Japan!
+Let’s dive into the fascinating world of robatayaki and discover the best spots to try it in Tokyo!

 Why Is It Called "Robatayaki"?